 For processing by STA: use the 13-octet all-one string;

-The function shall output the string A1 || P || A2 if the decryption -verification process is successful and shall output a failure otherwise.
+The function shall output the string P || A if the decryption/verification process is successful and shall output a failure otherwise.

-11.11.2.7.3 Output Transformation
+11.11.2.7.3 Output Transformation (Massage Plaintext if Applicable)

-Parse the output string A1 || P || A2 and re-order IEs that are out of order (thereby not reordering IEs with the same Element ID).
+Parse the output string P || A and re-order IEs that are out of order (thereby not reordering IEs with the same Element ID).

-Output the result of this transformation (which contains all IEs in ascending order).
+Substitute the second input string by the result of this transformation (which contains all IEs in ascending order).

-Editor note: submission 12/1385, which requested the previous edits, has an Appendix supposedly
+NOTE: If subsequent processing of unsecured incoming frames in an existing implementation does not assume ordering of IEs (i.e., it considers the frame body as a set of IEs, rather than an ordered sequence of IEs), this step does not need to be implemented (since the implementation does not care about ordering anyway).
+Similarly, if the originator of the AEAD-secured data always has the to-be-authenticated string “at the back” of the second input string, this step is not required (since the output string P || A then always is already in order).
+A special case is where one encrypts the entire string, except possibly for a small portion at the end (e.g., the vendor-specific information).